NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Skull Peeler.md

 abilities_mid:
   - name: ""
   - name: "Snatch Skull"
-    desc: "`pf2:r`  **Trigger** The skull peeler is using Perfect Camouflage and a creature moves into a space within 15 feet of it\n**Effect** The skull peeler Leaps toward the triggering creature and Strikes with its tongue.
+    desc: "`pf2:r`  **Trigger** The skull peeler is using Perfect Camouflage and a creature moves into a space within 15 feet of it\n* * *\n\n**Effect** The skull peeler Leaps toward the triggering creature and Strikes with its tongue.
 If this Strike is successful, the skull peeler automatically [[Bestiary Ability Glossary/Grab|Grabs]] the target with its tongue."

 attacks:
   - name: ""